Board of Directors

 Rachel holds an Honors degree from UVic in English Literature with a focus on 16th century letter writing and Shakespearean Studies.
 She has worked within the Arts and Non-Profit sectors in Victoria for many years, formerly as Executive Coordinator of the Victoria Symphony and currently in Community Investment with United Way Greater Victoria.
 A lifelong Victoria resident, Rachel brings a great knowledge of the city’s cultural scene and has a passion to promote the continued relevancy of Shakespeare both in literature and theatre!
 Rachel lives in Fernwood with her husband Geoff, and two cats.

-Shona Slack Coming Soon
+Connie McConnell Coming Soon

 Paul E. Croy